Introduction

 Audience

-Exploring Safran Risk documents features and techniques on how to use Safran Risk to identify, map, analyze, and manage associated risks in your project.
+Exploring Safran Risk documents features and techniques on how to use Safran Risk in order to identify, map, analyze and manage associated risks in your project.
 It is assumed that the user understands the basics of Project Management.
-It is assumed that the user knows how to perform basic user operations in the Windows environment.
-Exploring Safran Risk is aimed at beginners and those with experience in Risk analysis.
+It is further assumed that the user knows how to perform basic user operations in the Windows environment.
+Exploring Safran Risk is aimed at both beginners and those who already have experience in Risk analysis.

 How this is organized

-Here is a brief overview of each Safran Risk User Guide section.
+The following provides a brief overview of each section in the Exploring Safran Risk user guide.

 User interface and navigation

-Explains the user interface, introduces the functions of the Safran Risk windows, and briefly describes how to navigate, and use the keyboard, mouse, and screen controls to use the application effectively.
+Explains the user interface, introduces the functions of the Safran Risk windows, and briefly describes how to navigate, use the keyboard, mouse and screen controls to use the application effectively.

 Global Risks

-Describe how users can define global or common risks and share them across your projects.
+Describes how users can define global or common risks and how they can be shared across your projects.
 Defining global risks will help you build a corporate risk structure for your projects.
 Global Risks may be assigned to any project.

 Risk Calendars

-Delivers detailed information on creating and using risk calendars in your projects.
-Using risk calendars allows you to model situations with uncertain downtime, such as adverse weather conditions.
+Delivers detail information on how to create and use risk calendars in your projects.
+Using risk calendars allows you to model situations where there may be an uncertain amount of downtime, for example due to adverse weather conditions.

 Schedules

-Explains how to create a project, add activity information, work with logic, and how define Resource requirements.
-This chapter will give detailed instructions on setting up the project's calendars, profiles, userfield, and rules.
+Explains how to create a project, add activity information, to work with logic and how to define Resource requirements.
+In this chapter, you will get detailed instructions on setting up the project’s calendars, profiles, userfield and rules.
 In addition, you will learn how to import and export your projects.

 Schedule warnings

-It provides information on how the project analysis tool can give you detailed insight into your schedule quality and pays particular attention to any areas that could present an issue when running a risk analysis.
-You can use the schedule warning to assess your schedule's integrity and credibility.
+Provides you with information on how the project analysis tool can give you detailed insight into your schedule quality and pays particular attention to any areas that could present an issue when running a risk analysis.
+You can use the schedule warning for assessing your schedule’s integrity and credibility.

 Project Risks

-It guides you through defining the risks and impacts that will be applied to your project.
+Will guide you through how to define the risks and impacts that will be applied to your project.

 Correlations

-Explain why the correlation matrix is essential for risk calculation and how you can correlate the risks you identified in your project.
+Explains why the correlation matrix is important for risk calculation and how you can correlate the risks that you have identified in your project.

 Risk Mapping